Categories

 Customer Due Diligence Practice for Banks

 Financial institutions have to build and follow a risk-based strategy to comply with customer due diligence as part of KYC and other regulations.
-This helps in making sure that the organizations remain compliant with basic regulatory laws and regulations of the markets that they operate in.
+This helps make sure that the organizations remain compliant with basic regulatory laws and regulations of the markets in which they operate.

 The level of CDD in banking depends on the type of business-customer relationship and the customer’s risk profile.
 In a broader sense, banks need to take the necessary steps to make sure that a customer is who they claim to be.
 This can help in preventing fraudulent activities such as identity fraud or impersonation.